jonpalmisc/SimpleIOUSB/README.md

 # SimpleIOUSB

-A single-file library to abstract away the annoyances of IOKit and IOUSB.
+A single-file C library to abstract away the annoyances of IOKit and IOUSB.

 ## Author's Note